 Materials/Absences/Tardies:

-If a student is absent, he or she is expected to make up any missing assignments.
-It will be the student’s responsibility to arrange with me any make-up tests or quizzes.
+McGraw Hill Course 1, Volumes 1 and 2, a spiral notebook, pencils, pen, ruler, and calculator.
+If a student is absent, they are expected to make up any missing assignments.
+The student will be responsible for arranging any make-up tests or quizzes with me.
 After two tardies, a consequence will be given.
 If detained by another teacher, bring a note including the time you left.

-Course 2 (7th grade; advanced 6th grade students)
+Course 2 (7th-grade; advanced 6th-grade students)

 Specific topics are as follows: